 A Seattle native, Sue began her passion for horticulture while raising her family in Laurelhurst.
 Left with a large underdeveloped yard, she began an intense study of plants and hardscape to form a cohesive design and created an English garden.
 Attending lectures and NHS classes provided learning opportunities to gain more horticultural knowledge.
 After a garden tour to Italy with the Center for Urban Horticulture, she moved to Inverness with a south facing property and transformed the site into a Tuscan garden complete with several water features by Little and Lewis.

 She owned and operated an insurance agency for 35 years but interior and garden design has been her passion.
 She majored in Textiles, Clothing and Art at the University of Washington which helped the organization, color and textures of plants came naturally.

 Jackie White has retired from a career of representing public interest clients (primarily cities, counties and transit) before the Washington State Legislature that included serving on a number of boards, associations and commissions.
 She now has time to explore many interests, but is most passionate about gardening (especially vegetables), broadening her knowledge of horticulture, travel and cooking.
 She occasionally mentors and teaches youth how to cook what they grow in the garden and about the nutritional value of food.
 Jackie has been gardening and cooking since her youth, but soon after retiring a friend brought her to NHS where she’s spent many hours attending lectures, going on tours, volunteering and meeting new friends.
-She is now serving her sixth year on the NHS Board and currently holds the office of President.
+She served two six year terms on the NHS Board and was president of NHS the past two years.
 She is also an active member of the Master Gardeners Program of Thurston County and is the past president of the Master Gardeners Foundation.